 As the number of residents with expendable income has grown, so has the restaurant and bar scenes in many Brooklyn neighborhoods.
 New spots, both big and small, are popping up all over Brooklyn.
 New York Eater has a guide to the latest most celebrated restaurants while Foursquare provides a list of the best coffee shops in the borough.

 Other Perks of Brooklyn

-Though living in New York is not cheap, apartments and property values in Brooklyn are more affordable than what you can find in Manhattan and other boroughs.
+Though living in New York is not cheap, apartments and property values in Brooklyn are more affordable than what you can find in Manhattan.
 On top of this, there are currently nine subway lines that run through Brooklyn, and they can take you nearly anywhere in the city.

-If you are looking for a neighborhood that is rich in history and is undergoing exciting growth and evolution, then Brooklyn is for you.
+If you’re looking for a neighborhood that is rich in history and undergoing exciting growth, then Brooklyn is for you.
 Living there situates you near the excitement of the city in an incredible community where you can take in sights and have experiences that are difficult to find elsewhere.

 Brooklyn real estate is in the news almost every day.
 It’s in; it’s out, it’s overpriced, it’s cool, it’s overrated, it’s the place to be.
 Then there are the trend pieces coming out of the New York Times, and other outlets, on a regular basis.
 For example, in 2010, the NYT called Bushwick the most cooling pace on Earth.
 But even with ongoing and ever-increasing interest in the neighborhood, in 2016 the NYT declared Bushwick officially over.
 Bushwick comes to mind because of its meteoric rise from the apex of the gang and drug activity to the most desirable – and written about – a spot in Brooklyn.